 People often wonder what TTouch is all about?

 –not really since we don’t use the premise of escalating pressure or assume horses will respond to us like another horse, to teach horses what we want.

-Is it bodywork? – non-invasive, non-habitual bodywork is just one part of a whole horse method.
+– non-invasive, non-habitual bodywork is just one part of a whole horse method.

-Is it energy work? – while many use conscious intention, the techniques work effectively in their own right.
+– while many use conscious intention, the techniques work effectively in their own right.

 Based on the understanding that behavioural issues are often caused by pain, soreness, fear or tension in the body, TTouch addresses these underlying issues through a combination of Body Work, specific Ground Exercises, and Riding With Awareness along with an overarching respect and consideration for the horse.

 Tellington TTouch goes beyond just what you do with your horse and how you do it; it changes how you believe in your horse, and understand them at a deeper level; beyond behaviour and labels.

 Attitude & Philosophy

-One of the most important pieces that you will walk away with from a workshop is this tenant: “Change your mind, change your animal”.
+One of the most important pieces that you will walk away with from a workshop is this tenet: “Change your mind, change your animal”.
 What is meant by this is how much our perception and labels affect how we deal with a specific animal or behavior.